paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-096-biomass-energy-and-alcohol-fuels.md

   (A) disbursements under such guarantee may not be made for more than 7 consecutive 12-month periods; and

-  (B) amounts paid under this subsection may be required to be repaid to the Secretary of Energy under such terms and conditions as the Secretary may prescribe, including interest at a rate not in excess of the rate prescribed under subsection (a) of this section.
+  (B) amounts paid under this subsection may be required to be repaid to the Secretary of Energy under such terms and conditions as the Secretary may prescribe, including interest at a rate not in excess of the rate prescribed under subsection (a).

-**(d) Definitions; sale price of retained fuel; rules relating to fuel displacement** For purposes of this section—
+**(d) Definitions; sale price of retained fuel; rules relating to fuel displacement** For purposes—

 (1) The term “new municipal waste energy project” means any municipal waste energy project which—